DannyIsa/TDS_2025/README.md

 ## Model Evaluation

-After training the models, we evaluate their performance based on the following metrics:
+After training the models, we evaluate their performance and their runtime.

-- **Accuracy**: The proportion of correct predictions.
-- **Confusion Matrix**: A matrix showing the performance of the classification model.
-- **Classification Report**: Detailed metrics such as precision, recall, and F1-score for each class.

-We will also use **cross-validation** to ensure that the models generalize well to new data.

 ## Conclusion